MTEL Frequently Asked Questions

 - Early Childhood Inclusive Classroom Teacher (PreK-2): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the Early Childhood Subject Test

-- Elementary Teacher (1-6) Major: Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both Subtest I and Subtest II unless you have already passed the former General Curriculum Test version offered before January 1, 2009).
+- Elementary Teacher (1-6) Major: Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both the multi-subject and mathematics subtests).

-- Special Education Major - Moderate Disabilities (PreK-8): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both Subtest I and Subtest II unless you have already passed the former General Curriculum Test version offered before January 1, 2009).
+- Special Education Major - Moderate Disabilities (PreK-8): Communication and Literacy Skills Test (both the reading and writing subtests); Foundations of Reading Test; and the General Curriculum Test (both the multi-subject and mathematics subtests).

 Graduate Education Programs that require MTEL tests include: